AdobeDocs/analytics.en/help/implement/vars/plugins/websitebot.md

 If the user agent is on a desktop and no mouse movement is detected, the plug-in can

-* Either make a [!UICONTROL Direct Call] rule call (for Adobe Experience Platform Launch), or
+* Either make a direct call rule call using tags in Adobe Experience Platform, or
-* make an `s.tl` call to indicate the visitor is not a bot.
+* Make a link tracking call to indicate that the visitor is not a bot.

 ## Prerequisites